alexwing/MoonWalk/README.md

 MoonWalk 2.0
 ------------
-Game for Google Cardboard VR, you can explore the lunar surface, shoot, jump and break ground.
+Game for Samsung Gear VR or Oculus Go, you can explore the lunar surface, shoot, jump and break ground.
 Xbox One Controller

 ## Requirements